"Over 12,000 served ..."

 The Ombuds Office does not have the power to change rules, regulations, policies, or procedures, but rather to make recommendations to the university for changes and to help you find a resolution to your situation.

 In our experience, the great majority of university faculty, staff, and students have been responsive to recommendations made by the Ombuds Office.
 The Ombuds Office does not take your side in a matter but rather considers all sides in an impartial way.

-We are confidential, independent, and neutral.
-We make every effort to operate in accordance with the Standards of Practice and Code of Ethics of the International Ombudsman Association, except where doing so would contradict our office charter, campus policies, or state statutes.
+We are confidential, neutral, independent, and informal.
+We make every effort to operate in accordance with the Standards of Practice and Code of Ethics of the International Ombudsman Association, except where doing so would violate university policy, state or federal law.